graalvm/graalvm-demos/native-image-workshop/README.md

 What do the various parameters we passed to the `native-image` command do?
 Full documentation on these can be found [here](https://www.graalvm.org/docs/reference-manual/native-image/#image-generation-options):

 * `--no-server`: Do not start a build server process.
 For these examples we just want to run the builds.
 It is possible to run the builds through a build server.
 * `--no-fallback`: Do not generate a fallback image.
-A fallback image requires the JVM to run, and we do not want this. we just want it to be a native image.
+A fallback image requires the JVM to run, and we do not want this.We just want it to be a native image.
-* `-H:Class`: Tell the `native-image` builder which class is the entry point method (the main method).
+* `-H:Class`: Tell the `native-image` builder which class is the entry point method (the `main` method).
 * `-H:Name`: Specify what the output executable file should be called.

 We can also run the `native-image` tool using Maven.
 If you look at the `pom.xml` file in the project, you should find the following snippet: